 - Pick companies showing a long-term downward trend(to see this, find the company in Gainy and click the 5Y period on the chart)

 If none of these apply to you, then we can move forward and analyze stocks deeper.

 Don’t forget to take a risk test in Gainy before buying anything.
 Depending on your results, our algorithm developed by a team of experienced investors, will recommend you best, safest stocks to start with.

 Keep in mind the stocks you picked yourself and those that Gainy recommended and get ready for a dive into stock analysis.
-Next time we’ll begin assessing companies like adults..
+Next time we’ll begin assessing companies like a pro.

 Get More Value!